-Earth World is organized around events that feature electroacoustic classical music in a primarily minimalist aesthetic, frequently incorporating pipe organ and electronics.
+Earth World is organized around immersive story concerts that feature electroacoustic classical music in a primarily minimalist aesthetic, frequently incorporating pipe organ and electronics.
 Each event also produces a web of satellite projects.
 A satellite project allows for a flexible collaboration between artists of various disciplines.
 It relates either closely or broadly to the central event, creating a kind of collaborative atmosphere that allows one project to inspire the other, and vice versa.
 For example, the ocean-themed program “Organ Ocean – Waves of Sound” saw the collaborative efforts of Peters and Toronto-based writer André Forget in creating a literary work titled “The Lower Registers” – a fantastical text that plays with the idea of building organs under the ocean.

 The collaboration between Peters and Foster dates back to 2014.
 After learning of their shared interest in music for organ and electronics, they decided to produce a concert together.
 The result was “In Nomine Lucis,” a program featuring electroacoustic music by Huw Morgan and Michael Bonaventure juxtaposed with a Mass by William Byrd, Giacinto Scelsi’s In Nomine Lucis, and a brand new composition for organ by Peters, culminating in John Tavener’s glorious “Mother and Child.”